LMS Princess Royal Class 6201 Princess Elizabeth: Diamond Jubilee and Royal Train

 On 11 July, Princess Elizabeth hauled the Royal Train from to and again from to as part of the Diamond Jubilee Tour.
 The loco carried the traditional four-lamp combination (one lamp at the top of the smokebox and three on the buffer lamp irons) used on trains conveying the Head of State, although no headboard was carried.
 It was only the second time in preservation that the Queen had been conveyed on a steam-hauled Royal Train on the main line, the other occasion in 2002 was also with an LMS locomotive but one of the bigger LMS Coronation Class locomotives No. 6233 Duchess of Sutherland.
 6201 was the standby engine for the 2002 royal train.
 It is believed that it was the first time that the Queen had travelled behind the locomotive that was named after her and the event came just a few weeks before the 50th anniversary of the preservation of the loco, which has been owned by the Princess Elizabeth Locomotive Society longer than under both the LMS and British Railways together which owned the engine from 1933 until 1962 (29 year working life).

 Princess Elizabeth's nameplate with the crown placed above, showing the engine has worked the royal train.

 The plaque placed on 6201 to mark the occasion that it hauled the royal train for HM Queen Elizabeth II.

 Current status

 From 2016, 6201 was located at PRCLT's West Shed at Butterley in Derbyshire.
 On 22 February 2018 it was moved to Carnforth MPD for boiler repairs and other general maintenance by West Coast Railways.
 The move from Butterley to Carnforth was completed by two West Coast Railways diesel locomotives.

-In September 2023 it was announced that following two years of storage at Carnforth after the engine was withdrawn from traffic in October 2021 due to leaks in the engines firebox throatplate, a start has been made on 6201's next overhaul.
-In March 2024, it was announced by the engines owners that an assessment is ongoing with 6201 to estimate the cost of the engines overhaul and dismantling of the engine is now underway.
-The engines overhaul will include a full retube alongside repairs or replacement of worn parts and attention to the engines firebox throatplate.
+In September 2023 it was announced that following two years of storage at Carnforth after the engine was withdrawn from traffic in October 2021 due to leaks in the engine's firebox throatplate, a start has been made on 6201's next overhaul.
+In March 2024, it was announced by the owners that an assessment is ongoing to estimate the cost of the overhaul and dismantling of the engine is now underway.
+The overhaul will include a full retube alongside repairs or replacement of worn parts and attention to the firebox throatplate.